ArduPilot/ardupilot_wiki/plane/source/docs/servo-functions.rst

     VTail Planes <guide-vtail-plane>
     Orinthopter <ornithopter>

-For Quadplanes, including Tailsitters and Tilt-Rotors, see these sections: :ref:`quadplane-support` , :ref:`guide-tailsitter` , :ref:`guide-tilt-rotor`
+For QuadPlanes, including Tailsitters and Tilt-Rotors, see these sections: :ref:`quadplane-support` , :ref:`guide-tailsitter` , :ref:`guide-tilt-rotor`

 .. note:: You can combine setups for more complex aircraft.
 So for example, you could setup a vtail tiltrotor quadplane by combining functions from the guides above.